 Our experience and opinion is that this text can be used for a quarter- or semester-long course on "Distributed Control" or on "Robotic Networks."
 Such a course could be taught in an Engineering or in a Computer Science department.
-We taught such a course at our respective institutions over a 10 weeks, 3 hours a week, period, skipping some material and some proofs http://coordinationbook.info

-(e.g., skipping combinatorial optimization in Chapter 1, some of the multicenter functions and the nonconvex geometry treatment in Chapter 2, and the relative-sensing model in Chapter 3).
+We taught such a course at our respective institutions over a 10 weeks, 3 hours a week, period, skipping some material and some proofs (e.g., skipping combinatorial optimization in Chapter 1, some of the multicenter functions and the nonconvex geometry treatment in Chapter 2, and the relative-sensing model in Chapter 3).
 With proofs and more complete treatment, we estimate the material might require 45 hours of lecture time.

-Finally, the complete latest version of the manuscript, as well as supplementary material such as slides and software, is freely avaiable on the internet at:
+Finally, the complete latest version of the manuscript with supplementary material, such as slides and software, is freely available on the internet at: